You feel like you are doing “something” to get your ex back, but it’s not moving your ex closer to getting back together.

-If only you could contact him/her the right amount.
-If only you knew how to say things the right way.
-Everything would work out fine.
+You feeling like you are being pulled in then pushed away.
+You’re thinking, if only you could contact them the right amount and if only you knew how to say things the right way, everything would work out fine.

-Your ex is not responding, opening up or emotionally investing in the relationship because there is no emotional safety in a relationship where contact starts, stops, and then start again after a few days or weeks.
+The problem is not with the amount of contact, the problem is that there is no emotional safety for both of you in a relationship where contact starts, stops, and then start again after a few days or weeks.
 Where one day the conversation is really good and connecting, and the next day you’re like two strangers who don’t know what to say to each other.
-Where one day you act like you want him/her back and the next you act like you don’t care about him/her.
+Where one day you act like you want your ex back and the next you act like you don’t care about them.

 No consistency in contact.
 No consistency in connecting.
 No consistency in positive emotions.
 No consistency in anything.

-Why would your ex want to put down his/her guard and risk rejection (or being played) when you who is trying to get him/her back is not willing to put down your guard and risk rejection?
-How can he/she help but be hot and cold, when you yourself are acting hot and cold?
+Why would your ex want to put down their guard and risk rejection (or being played) when the person trying to attract them back is not willing to put down their guard and risk rejection?
+How can they be warm and open when you are acting hot and cold yourself?

-Consistency is so important that I tell my clients: it’s better to risk coming across as needy than make your ex feel he/she can’t trust you not to hurt him/her (again).
+Consistency is so important that I tell my clients: it’s better to risk coming across as needy than make your ex feel that they can’t trust you not to hurt them (again).

-It does not mean you can’t get upset, show frustration, have arguments or mess up.
-It just means that even when you are upset/frustrated or when you have an argument, you do not say or do things that make your ex feel that he/she can’t trust you not to hurt him/her (again).
+It does not mean you can’t get upset, show frustration, have arguments or mess up, it means that even when you are upset/frustrated or when you have an argument, you do not say or do things that make your ex feel that they can’t trust you not to hurt them (again).

 The difference is you are more willing to take the risk that’s why you are the one initiating contact, trying to connect, trying to make the relationship work again, and trying to get back together.
-Your ex may not have the same confidence in you and/or in the relationship, that’s why it’s important to provide that emotional safety he/she needs.
+Your ex may not have the same confidence in you and/or in the relationship, that’s why it’s important to provide that emotional safety they need.